Request to Join

 has invited you to join this group

 Dr. Jana Christian is an Academic Hospitalist at Johns Hopkins Hospital.
 She was a resident and chief resident in Internal Medicine at Yale New Haven Hospital.
 She attended Columbia University College of Physicians and Surgeons for her medical school training.
-She is the founder of the new Race, Bias, and Advocacy in Medicine distinction pathway at Yale, an effort to provide residents with the tools to identify and combat racism and structural bias, especially as it relates to delivery of care, medical education, and academic hierarchy.
+She is the founding chief resident leader of the new Race, Bias, and Advocacy in Medicine distinction pathway at Yale, an effort to provide residents with the tools to identify and combat racism and structural bias, especially as it relates to delivery of care, medical education, and academic hierarchy.

 Rachel Schrier is currently a Chief Resident in the Traditional Internal Medicine Program at Yale New Haven Hospital.
 She graduated from medical school at Brown University, where she enacted curricular reform to empower bilingual providers to provide linguistically-concordant care to patients who prefer to receive their healthcare in Spanish, and to discourage underutilization of language access services for providers with insufficient language proficiency or "false fluency."